eoneof/dark-please/README.md

 # ![icon](assets/img/dark-please-logo.png)

 > A pleasant-looking low contrast dark theme for VSCode with handpicked semantic highlighting colors.

-## Why?
+No fancy color theories behind, but personal perception.

+## Why another one theme?

-Due to my visual peculiarities, I couldn't find a suitable theme.
+Due to my visual peculiarities, I couldn't find a suitable theme for me.

 On light colored themes, all the floaters in my eyes become really annoying:

 <img src="assets/examples/simulated-deficiency-default-light-floaters.png" alt="floaters" width="640">

-Dark ones are too contrasty and give a halo effect:
+Dark ones are too contrasty and give a ghosting and a halo effects:

 <img src="assets/examples/simulated-deficiency-default-dark-halo.png" alt="halo" width="640">

-And also every theme I tried are not informative enough.
-So I decided to make a customized theme for myself:
+And also all the themes I tried were not informative enough and mottled with borders, hovers and unnecessary highlighting.
+So I decided to make a customized theme for myself

 <img src="assets/examples/simulated-deficiency-dark-please.png" alt="pleasant" width="640">